SMVDGroup/SCORCH/README.md

 # Output Scores

 Scores are output in csv format.
-For example, scoring a single ligand pdbqt containing 20 docked poses against a single receptor file would yield the following output:
+For example, scoring a single ligand pdbqt containing 10 docked poses against a single receptor file would yield the following output.
+Note that the output of MLScore also includes a measure of the prediction confidence.

 |Receptor      |Ligand        |xgbscore_multi|mlpscore_multi_best_average|wdscore_multi_best_average|multi_consensus|multi_consensus_stdev|multi_consensus_range|
 |--------------|--------------|--------------|---------------------------|--------------------------|---------------|---------------------|---------------------|